bouthilx/bouthilx.github.io/_projects/4-kleio.md

 possible to fork experiments at arbitrary timestamps and build trees of alternative paths.
 For machine learning, think of changing the learning rate to different values at a given epoch m without starting from scratch.
-Kleiṓ will then provide a unified view of all experiments, showing logs as if all the experiments were execute from epochs 1 to m.
+Kleiṓ will then provide a unified view of all experiments, showing logs as if all the experiments were executed from epochs 1 to m.
 The same applies for any other changes at resumption of execution such as the compute node or code version.